tolitius/cassandra-bombardier/README.markdown

 ## What is Cassandra Bombardier?

-A simple python bombardier based on [Pycassa](http://pycassa.github.com/pycassa/index.html "Pycassa"), that batch inserts:
+A Python bombardier based on [Pycassa](http://pycassa.github.com/pycassa/index.html "Pycassa"), that batch inserts:

   + a custom defined number of rows with
-  + a custome defined number of columns
+  + a custom defined number of columns
+  + a custom defined number of processes

 into Cassandra

 ### The goal is to:

-  + optimize Cassandra setup / config to get the best performance
+  + optimize Cassandra setup / config to get the best write performance
   + learn Cassandra and Pycassa
   + go to sleep with geeky pride and digital satisfaction